sirouk/chutes-wrappers/README.md

 ### Remote Build Requires Balance

 Remote builds require >= $50 USD account balance.
 Use `--local` for local builds.

+## How It Works

+### Image Wrapping

+`build_wrapper_image()` creates a Chutes-compatible image by:

+1. Starting from your base Docker image
+2. Installing Python 3.12 and system dependencies (cmake, git, curl, etc.)
+3. Setting up a non-root `chutes` user with proper permissions
+4. Configuring Python paths and uv package manager
+5. Setting environment variables for Chutes runtime

+The resulting image can be built locally or remotely via Chutes' build infrastructure.

+### Route Registration

+Routes are registered as "cords" on your chute.
+Each cord:
+- Maps a public API path to an internal service port
+- Supports GET, POST, and other HTTP methods
+- Can be a passthrough (proxies directly to backend) or custom handler
+- Optionally supports streaming responses

+Routes are loaded from:
+1. `deploy_*.routes.json` (auto-discovered via OpenAPI)
+2. `CHUTE_STATIC_ROUTES` (manually defined)

+See the [Chutes SDK Cord Reference](https://chutes.ai/docs/sdk-reference/cord) for more details.

 ## License